Rygal/Rygal/README.md

 What is the engine built on?
 ----------------------------

-The engine is made using haXe & NME.
+The engine is written in haXe and based on NME.

 Questions?